In Part Two of this series on Digital Migration, we discuss Better Capacity.

 Part Two: Better Capacity

 Regulatory pressures and real-world needs are driving a demand to expand the capacity of the business designated slice of the RF spectrum by leveraging new technology.
-As it happens, digital two way radio technology is very bandwidth efficient and actually allows two separate "channels" to operate on a single 12.5 kHz frequency, effectively doubling its capacity.
-(See chart below)
+As it happens, digital two way radio technology is very bandwidth efficient and actually allows two separate “channels” to operate on a single 12.5 kHz frequency.
+Effectively doubling its capacity.
+(See chart Above)

 In addition to making efficient use of the RF spectrum, this feature helps minimize licensing costs associated with operational expansion because the additional channels do not require additional frequencies.
 For a fast growing business that is expanding its radio operations this can mean significant savings while expanding communications.

 “Two technologies exist to enable this “splitting” of channels,allowing multiple-access on a single channel.
 Frequency Division Multiple Access (FDMA) splits the channel frequency into two smaller sub-channels that can carry separate calls side-by-side.
 Time-Division Multiple Access (TDMA) preserves the full channel width, but divides it into alternating time slots that can each carry an individual call.”

 Both technologies are already being used in North America to accomplish the FCC-mandated split of 25 kHz channels into 12.5 kHz channels.
 They’re both being used worldwide to accomplish similar increases in spectral efficiency whether currently mandated or not.